neptune-ai/examples/utils/migration_tools/backup_neptune/README.md

-# Backup run metadata from Neptune
+# Back up run metadata from Neptune

-This script allows you to download run metadata from Neptune to your system.
-Please note that this script is currently in beta, and we welcome your feedback and contributions to help improve it.
+You can use this script to download run metadata from Neptune to your system.
+Note that this script is currently in beta, and we welcome your feedback and contributions to help improve it.

 ## Prerequisites